mughesaraja/AI-Course-Creator/README.md

 # Overview

-This system explores how AI can be used to support structured, high-quality course creation by embedding learning design principles directly into prompt workflows.
+This system is designed to support structured, high-quality course creation by embedding learning design principles directly into prompt workflows.

+# Target Learner
+Beginner with no prior programming experience

 # Intended User